HOME Register

 overseas: different continent.
 Example: If you live in a country in Asia and travel to Italy in Europe, then you have traveled overseas.

 flight: a scheduled plane for a certain time and destination.
-Example: My flight for Los Angelos is at 6 p.m. tonight.
+Example: My flight for Los Angeles is at 6 p.m. tonight.
 This sentence means.
-I have a scheduled plane that will leave for Los Angelos at 6 p.m. tonight.
+I have a scheduled plane that will leave for Los Angeles at 6 p.m. tonight.

 rating: the evaluation for quality given to a product